erwinx1994/DigitalWallet/readme.md

 You should not need to change anything in the configuration file (**config.yml**) file for each backend service if you have set up the Redis and PostgreSQL databases correctly.

-After compiling, in Windows, double on the executable file for each backend service from their subdirectories.
+After compiling, in Windows, double click on the executable file for each backend service from their subdirectories.

     balance_service.exe
     deposit_service.exe